johnkdoe/XTwitterOAuth/README.md

 * added XTwitterDanieleMarguttiCopyright.h to most files that had his original confusing copyright
 * remove the "don't compile with ARC" flag from the NSString+
 * fixed some member name manglings (i.e. hanlder to handler, completition to completion)
-* changed project/class/filename prefixes from DM to H
+* changed project/class/filename prefixes from DM to X

 ### May 13, 2012